Mostafa-HEH/alx-low_level_programming/0x02-functions_nested_loops/README.md

  - Task 2: Write a function that checks for lowercase character.
  - Task 3: Write a function that checks for lowercase character.
  - Task 4: Write a function that checks for alphabetic character.
+ - Task 5: Write a function that prints the sign of a number.